andymac-2/haskell-docs/docs/book/start.md

 18
 ```

-The program consists of multiple function definitions, and we are introduced to some new concepts: comments, lists, integers, some new syntax, and some new functions.
+The program consists of multiple function definitions, and we are introduced to some new concepts: comments, lists, new syntax, and some new functions.

 ```haskell
 -- Print some even numbers